matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

   // The price of the L1 transaction requests depends on the gas price used in the call const gasPrice = await l1Provider.getGasPrice();

-  // Here we define the constant for ergs limit. const ergsLimit = BigNumber.from(100000);
+  // Here we define the constant for gas limit. const gasLimit = BigNumber.from(100000);
-  // Getting the cost of the execution. const baseCost = await zkSyncContract.l2TransactionBaseCost(gasPrice, ergsLimit, ethers.utils.hexlify(data).length);
+  // Getting the cost of the execution. const baseCost = await zkSyncContract.l2TransactionBaseCost(gasPrice, gasLimit, ethers.utils.hexlify(data).length);

   // Calling the L1 governance contract.
-  const tx = await govcontract.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, ergsLimit, {
+  const tx = await govcontract.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, gasLimit, {
     // Passing the necessary ETH `value` to cover the fee for the operation
     value: baseCost,
     gasPrice,